MtnBiker/enphase-edison/Implementation_notes.md

 If the approach I'm taking is right it makes sense to put the graph in a turbo ChatGPT came up with a turbo solution.
 Doesn't seem like it's following the standard way, but it works.

+#### Turbo Streams.
+Try on daily (hourly used ChatGPT with what seemed an odd implemention)

+Turbo Streams introduces a <turbo-stream> element with seven basic actions: append, prepend, replace, update, remove, before, and after.

 ## ToDo

 Add auto updating